Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

+In the MPX application, we find large gains of our imputation estimator: the confidence interval is about 50\% longer for each week relative to the rebate for \textcite{DeChaisemartin2020}, and 2\textendash 3.5 times longer for \textcite{Abraham2018} (which without extra controls are equivalent to the two versions of the \textcite{Callaway2018} estimator).
+We confirm these gains in a simulation study, finding that the standard deviations of alternative robust estimators are 1.3\textendash 3.6 times higher with spherical errors, and that these gains are generally preserved under heteroskedasticity and serial correlation of errors.

 Finally, our paper is related to a nascent literature that develops robust estimators similar to the imputation estimator.
-To the best of our knowledge, this idea has been first proposed for factor models \citep{Gobillon2016a,Xu2017}. \citet{Athey2018b} consider a general class of ``matrix-completion'' estimators for panel data that first impute untreated potential outcomes by regularized factor- and fixed-effects models and then average over the implied treatment-effect estimates.\footnote{Earlier work on synthetic controls \citep{Abadie2010} and interactive fixed effects \citep{Hsiao2012} features estimators with similar structure in settings with just one treated unit, in which treatment effect heterogeneity is not a main focus.} In work independent from ours, the imputation idea has been explicitly applied to fixed-effect estimators in event studies by \citet{Liu2020a} and \citet{Gardner2020a}.
-Specifically, the counterfactual estimator of \citet{Liu2020a}, the two-stage estimator of \citet{Gardner2020a}, and a version of the matrix-completion estimator from \citet{Athey2018b} without factors or regularization coincide with the imputation estimator in our model for the specific class of estimands their papers consider.
-Relative to these contributions, we \emph{derive }a general imputation estimator from first principles, show its efficiency, provide tools for valid asymptotic inference when unit fixed effects are included, and show its robustness to pre-testing.
+To the best of our knowledge, this idea has been first proposed for factor models \parencite{Gobillon2016a,Xu2017}. \textcite{Athey2018b} consider a general class of ``matrix-completion'' estimators for panel data that first impute untreated potential outcomes by regularized factor- and fixed-effects models and then average over the implied treatment-effect estimates.
+The imputation idea has been explicitly applied to fixed-effect estimators in event studies by \textcite{Liu2020a}, \textcite{Gardner2020a}, \textcite{Thakral2020}, and \textcite{thakral2023two}.
+Specifically, the counterfactual estimator of \textcite{Liu2020a}, the two-stage estimator of \textcite{Gardner2020a}, \textcite{Thakral2020}, and \textcite{thakral2023two}, and a version of the matrix-completion estimator from \textcite{Athey2018b} without factors or regularization coincide with the imputation estimator in our model for the specific class of estimands their papers consider.
+Relative to these papers, we make four contributions: we derive a general imputation estimator from first principles, show its efficiency, provide tools for valid asymptotic inference when unit fixed effects are included, and show its robustness to pre-testing.
+Subsequently to our work, \textcite{Wooldridge2021} derives a two-way Mundlak estimator, which is also equivalent to the imputation estimator for a restricted class of estimands in complete panels with controls that are not allowed to change over time (but that may have time-varying effects).
+The robustness and efficiency properties of our estimator are not limited to those situations.